gfpkelly1986/beginners-bitcoin/README.md

 # Desired Features
 - Hamburger menu for mobile users
-    -This feature will need to be added for mobile users to eliminate the need for the fixed navigation that takes up too much screen real estate particularly for the landscape orientation users.
+    -This feature will need to be added for mobile users to eliminate the need for the fixed navigation that takes up too much screen real estate particularly for the landscape orientation mobile user.
 - Update the social links to share the current page.
     - Social links need to be updated to allow the users land directly on the message board of the social media websites.
 - Tech Talk section
     - This section would be where the user can learn how to  purchase and store/secure their Bitcoin.
 There would be a comparison of 'hot' and 'cold' wallet options, there would also be an easy to understand explanation of how the public and private keys create transactions and how wallets essentially show these transactions and don't actually store anything in them. (as opposed to current centralized applications.)

 - A history of money section and modern money mechanics.
     - This section would provide users with an education in how and when Fiat currencies were created.
-It would also explain why the were created and what problem they solved at the time.
-A comparison of the fundamental properties of fiat and Bitcoin would be provided.
+It would also explain why they were created and what problem they solved at the time.
+A comparison of the fundamental properties of fiat currency and Bitcoin would be provided.

 - The Lightning Network section
-    - This section would explain to users what the Ligtning Network is, how it provided the Bitcoin network with the ability to route micro payments over 2nd layer channels and what it means for the world that there is now a global, open source monetary network available for micro payments that any developer in the world can build on.
+    - This section would explain to users what the Ligtning Network is, how it provided the Bitcoin network with the ability to route micro payments over 2nd layer channels and what it means for the world that there is now a global, open source monetary network available for micro payments that any developer in the world can build on top of.

 # Validator Testing
 ![Results for Accessibility and SEO](https://github.com/gfpkelly1986/beginners-bitcoin/blob/main/assets/css/images/accessibility_score_BTC.PNG)